wishonia/wishonia/public/globalSolutions/dfda/problems/trials-often-arent-representative-of-real-patients.md

 ---
 description: >-
-  Phase III clinical trials are often designed to exclude a vast majority of the population of interest.
+  Clinical trials often exclude as much as 85% of patients so they don't tell us if the drug will work for the majority of patients.
 ---

 # 🥸 Trials Often Aren't Representative of Real Patients